-Team’s weekly training activities are updated twice a week, once on Monday and once on Friday and at that time you will get notifications informing you which of your players have improved in their skills.
+Team’s weekly training activities are updated twice a week, once on a Monday and once on a Friday, at which times you will get notifications informing you which of your players have improved in their skills.

-It is important to note that the higher the skill being trained the higher the number of trainings needed for that skill to increase.
+It is important to note that the greater the skill being trained, the higher the number of trainings needed for that skill to improve.
 The difference between 5 and 6 is not the same as between 15 and 16.
-You will need more training’s for a skill to increase from 15 to 16.
+You will need more trainings for a skill to increase from 15 to 16.

-A player will not receive training if he is injured or if the skill being trained is higher than the Training Center’s level.
+A player will not get to train if he is injured or if the skill being trained is greater than the Training Center’s level.

-All players that are not injured will receive training regardless if they play games or not!
+All players that are not injured will receive training regardless of them having played games or not!

 Players can be set to attack from either inside or outside and this will determine from what positions they will be making most of the shots.

-Inside – this means that a player will mostly focus on driving to the basket and making more shoots closer to the basket.
-This does not mean that the player will not shoot from a distance no, it means that the main attacking focus will be to drive to the basket and attempt to shoot from close range but he will also make ranged shoots too depending on the player’s possition.
-This is a good command to give players whose shooting ability is at a low level.
+Inside – this means that a player will mostly focus on driving to the basket and making more shots closer to the basket.
+This does not mean that the player will not shoot from a distance, no. It means that the main attacking focus will be to drive to the basket and attempt to shoot from close range, while the player will also be making ranged shots, depending on his position.
+This is a good command to be given to the players whose shooting ability is at a low level.

-Outside – this means that a player will mostly focus on making shoots from a distance!
-This certainly does not mean your player will only shoot for 3 Points and that he will not attempt to make drives to the basket no, it means that his attacking style will be to focus on making ranged shoots and it will increase the number of 3 point shoots.
+Outside – this means that a player will mostly focus on making shots from a distance!
+This certainly does not mean your player will only shoot for 3 points and that he will not attempt to make drives to the basket!
+It actually means that his attacking style will be to focus on making ranged shots and it will increase the number of 3 point shots.

-It is also important to note when setting your players Inside\Outside that players who play on different positions will behave different.
-Players who play PG, SG, SF positions are naturally going to make more outside shoots than PF and C just like PF and C will make more inside shoots because of their natural position that is to play closer to the basket.
+It is also important to note when setting your players Inside\Outside that players who play different positions will behave differently.
+Players who play PG, SG, SF positions are naturally going to make more outside shots than PF and C just like PF and C will make more inside shots because their natural position is to play closer to the basket.

-If a player is set to pass this means when he receives the ball he will be looking to pass the ball to his teammates first but that does not mean that he will pass the ball every time.
-If a player has the ball in his possession often than some of those possessions will end up with a shoot.
-Setting a player that has a very high passing ability to pass the ball can be a very potent combination because he will help his teammates make baskets easier.
+If a player is set to pass this means when he receives the ball he will be looking to pass the ball to his teammates first, which does not mean that he will pass the ball every time; and if a player has the ball in his possession, then some of those possessions will often end up with a shot.
+Setting a player that has a very high passing ability to pass the ball can be a very potent combination because he will help his teammates score baskets more easily.

-Defensive Focus allows you to focus your defense more on your opponent’s stronger players by shifting defense from his less important players and in this way make your players that are not directly defending his strong players help the players that are directly guarding them.
-But be careful you do not just gain something you also lose something as well.
-The players that will help will pay less attention to the players they are guarding thus giving them more room in offence.
-Defensive Focus can be a very powerful tool (if used the right way) to help you defend against strong players but if it not used correctly it will cost you.
+Defensive Focus allows you to focus your defense more on your opponent’s stronger players by shifting defense from his less important players and in this way make your players who are not directly defending the opponent’s strong players help the players who are directly guarding them.
+But be careful!
+You do not just gain something, you lose something as well.
+The players who will be helping, will pay less attention to the players they themselves are guarding, thus leaving them more room in offence.
+Defensive Focus can be a very powerful tool (if used the right way) to help you defend against strong players, but if it isn’t used correctly, it will cost you.

-- When setting the tactics against a certain opponent when you reach the point to set Defensive Focus you will see the list of your opponent’s players and their Defensive Focus which is set by default to 100.
-By lowering the value of Defensive Focus next to a certain player you are giving the order to the player that will play defense against him how focused he will be on guarding him and how much he will help his teammates with their players.
-So for example if you set the Defensive Focus to a certain player at 70 you will transfer 30 Defensive Focus from that player to the rest of the team.
-It is also important to know that certain small amount of that focus are lost when it is transferred and also the focus that is transferred is equally distributed to the entire team.
-So to give you an idea of how it looks like here is an example:
+- When setting the tactics against a certain opponent, once you’ve reached the point to set Defensive Focus, you will see the list of your opponent’s players and their Defensive Focus which is set by default to 100.
+By lowering the value of Defensive Focus next to a certain player you are giving the order to the player who will play defense against him how focused he will be on guarding him and how much he will help his teammates with their players.
+So, for example if you set the Defensive Focus next to a certain player at 70 you will transfer 30 Defensive Focus from that player to the rest of the team.
+It is also important to know that certain small amount of that focus is lost when it is transferred and also the focus that is transferred is equally distributed to the entire team.
+So, to give you an idea of what it looks like, here is an example:

 Player1 - 80 DF